Best Pintxos in San Sebastian

 Foie on a white plate| ©Martin P. Szymczak

-I'm moving to the Old Part of San Sebastian to show you one of the best foie pintxos you're going to try in San Sebastian.
-The Sport bar is located at Fermin Calbeton street number 10.
-It specializes in both hot and cold pintxos.
+I'm moving to the Old Part of San Sebastian to show you one of the best foie pintxos you'll try in San Sebastian.
+The Sport bar specializes in both hot and cold pintxos.
 One of the most outstanding is the foie pintxo, the great specialty of the house.
+You have to include it in your pintxo tour in San Sebastian.

-8. The shrimp skewers at Goiz-Argi bar
+8. Prawn skewers from Goiz-Argi bar

-Prawn brochette with vinaigrette| ©Marta Carnero
+Prawn skewers with vinaigrette| ©Marta Carnero

-Prawn brochette with vinaigrette| ©Marta Carnero
+Prawn skewers with vinaigrette| ©Marta Carnero

 This is a very simple pintxo, although it stands out for its secret sauce.
 The rest of the recipe has no more mystery: a slice of bread with a skewer of grilled prawns.
-The Goiz-Argi bar is located at Fermin Calbeton Kalea 4, in the Old Part of San Sebastian.

-Although its star pintxo is the shrimp skewers, this small bar decorated with watercolors also has other specialties.
+Although their star pintxo is the shrimp skewers, this small bar decorated with watercolors also has other specialties.
 I recommend you try the Marijuli, one of the bar's most typical recipes, which is nothing more than smoked salmon with green bell pepper and salted anchovies.

-9. La Gavilla of San Marcial bar
+9. Sheaves from San Marcial bar

 Gavilla in aluminum foil| ©Nerkinet